-It opened on 21 May 1863 and is a well-loved landmark that we all know – take a look back into the history of Blackpool North Pier.
+Blackpool North Pier opened on 21 May 1863 and it’s a well-loved landmark that we all know and enjoy.
+Tread the boards and take a look back at its past – both hundreds of years ago and much more recently.

-Thanks go to Juliette W Gregson for this article.
-Juliette is a resort-based specialist heritage photographer and social historian.
-She also runs the successful Facebook group – Blackpool’s Past!
+Take a look back into the history of Blackpool North Pier.
+With thanks to Juliette W Gregson for information for this article – she’s a resort-based heritage photographer and social historian.
+Juliette also runs the successful Facebook group – Blackpool’s Past!
 It celebrates local history and heritage.

 Juliette wrote and published a book about Blackpool North Pier.
 Here’s a taster of the history and heritage of this favourite place…